 Change Orders

-By closely reviewing the master schedule on a weekly basis, All Phase will anticipate impacts caused by owner changes, unforeseen site conditions, weather, etc. We can create fragnets to predict the direct impact certain events may have on the schedule, whether these are positive or negative.
+By closely reviewing the master schedule on a weekly basis, All Phase will anticipate impacts caused by owner changes, unforeseen site conditions, weather, etc. We can create fragments to predict the direct impact certain events may have on the schedule, whether these are positive or negative.
 If we foresee a potential slippage in the schedule, we can remedy the situation by increasing the length of our workdays, adding workdays, or adding extra work shifts if permitted by USACE and the project installation.
 By relying on the total quality management process of our QC Plan and tightly monitoring our schedule, we will be proactive in avoiding or minimizing project delays as opposed to reacting once the delay has already occurred.

 Unforeseen Conditions and Change Orders: Unforeseen conditions may arise at FRP demolition-sites owing to undiscovered presence of hazardous materials, contaminated soils, safety issues with proposed demolition strategy, issues with recycling/waste disposal, approval of stormwater and erosion measures, presence of wildlife, etc. To mitigate these risks, All Phase maintains close working relationships with qualified experts in the areas of SWPPP, wildlife, industrial hygiene, and handling of UXO, if discovered (see Table 3).
 If our senior management team has agreed that a Change Order is appropriate, the Project Manager will manage the information needed for submitting a change order request.
 President Carlos Martins will be involved in the process to ensure the company’s most accurate price estimate for the Change Order.
 Based on our experience with FRP task orders, All Phase often declines to proceed with a formal submittal for Change Orders that can be self-performed at a cost of less than $15K.
 Exercising this option is a good business decision when it avoids significant work stoppages, schedule delays, and/or extra costs.